Montana Hospitals Agree to Pay $3.95 Million to Resolve Alleged False Claims Act and Stark Law Violations

 This resolution is part of the government’s emphasis on combating health care fraud and another step for the Health Care Fraud Prevention and Enforcement Action Team (HEAT) initiative, which was announced by Attorney General Eric Holder and Kathleen Sebelius, Secretary of the Department of Health and Human Services, in May 2009.
 The partnership between the two departments has focused on efforts to reduce and prevent Medicare and Medicaid financial fraud through enhanced cooperation.
 One of the most powerful tools in that effort is the False Claims Act, which the Justice Department has used to recover $10.3 billion since January 2009 in cases involving fraud against federal health care programs.
 The Justice Department’s total recoveries in False Claims Act cases since January 2009 are over $14.2 billion.

-This case was handled by Assistant U.S. Attorney Jessica T. Fehr and Assistant U.S. Attorney Michael Shin with the U.S. Attorney's Office for the District of Montana, the Department of Justice's Civil Division, the Office of Inspector General of the U.S. Department of Health and Human Services, and the Federal Bureau of Investigation.
+This case was handled by the U.S. Attorney’s Office for the District of Montana, the Department of Justice’s Civil Division, the Office of Inspector General of the U.S. Department of Health and Human Services, and the FBI.
 The claims settled by this agreement are allegations only, and there has been no determination of liability.